Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ## Schema definition

-We can use schema definition to specify how jps should interact with the databse
+We can use schema definition to specify how JPA should interact with the database

 - `validate`: only validate the schemas on the db with the entities present in project (option to use in *production*)
 - `create-drop`: as soon as the application start the db will be wiped and tables will be recreated
-- `update`: the db tables will be updated if they are equal to the entities
+- `update`: the db tables will be updated if they are not equal to the entities
 - `none`: nothing will be done

 ## Repository

-Repositories are JPA classes that allows us to exchange entities with the DB.
+Repositories are JPA interfaces that allows the exchange of the entities with the DB.

 - `Repository<T,ID>`: provides no methods
 - `CrudRepository<T,ID>`: provides basic CRUD operation on an entity
-- `PagingAndSortingRepository<T,ID>`: allows to sort and page the list of entities
+- `PagingAndSortingRepository<T,ID>`: allows sorting and paging the list of entities
-- `JpaRepository<T,ID>`: addes batching operations in order to perform massive operations
+- `JpaRepository<T,ID>`: adds batching operations in order to perform massive operation of insertion/retrieval

 Repositories will contain an `EntityManager` inside of them which will actually perform the operation on the entities.

-We can also add methods to the repositories, annotating the with `@Query(...)` which will create custom queries using `JPQL`.
-It's also possible to use natural language to define the queries, like `fun findByNameAndSurame(name: String, surname: String)`, where `name` and `surname` are fileds of the entity.
+It's also possible to add methods to the repositories, annotating methods with the `@Query('select * from User')` it's possible to define custom queries using `JPQL` (a *SQL dialect* of JPA).
+It's also possible to use natural language to define the queries, like `fun findByNameAndSurame(name: String, surname: String)`, where `name` and `surname` are fields of the entity.

 ## JPA Inner Logic

-When we use and `Entity` that entity is both an object in the language and a row in the database.
+When an `Entity` is used, that entity is both an object in the language and a row in the database.
 When we create a new entity it will not be tracked by the database, it is in a `detached` state, when we call `.save()` from the repository, that entity will be persisted (in fact what happens in the back is that the entity will manager will call `.persist()`).
 At this point the entity is in `Attached` state.

 For this reason we only exchange DTOs with the service, if some operation are performed on a tracked entity, the changes will be forwared to the db.

 Low level ORM access:

 - `find(entityClass, primaryKey, lockModeType)`: get an entity from the database
-- `persist(entity)`: takes the entity an modify all the fields in the DB row if it exist, or create a new row if it doesn't exist
+- `persist(entity)`: takes the entity and modify all the fields in the DB row if it exists, or create a new row if it doesn't exist
-- `refresh(entity)`: I have an entity with some modification I don't want to persist, this methods throws away the current data and refetch the actual one from the DB
+- `refresh(entity)`: I have an entity with some modification I don't want to persist, these methods throw away the current data and re-fetch the actual one from the DB
 - `remove(entity)`: deletes the entity from the database
 - `detach(entity)`: the changes will no more pushed to the DB, also discarding any change

 # Domain Driven Design

-A totally differnt way to architect the application in a different way based on how spring does it.
+A totally different way to design the application differently based on how spring does it.

-Language is ambiguos, e.i. in an airport we have names for that domain, a departure for example is the start for their journey for travellers and the end of their job for airport workers, depending on the perspective of the person that word can have a different meaning, this is why engineers need to collaborate with domain expers.
+Language is ambiguous, e.i. in an airport we have names for that domain, a departure for example is the start for the journey for travelers and the end of the job for airport workers, depending on the perspective of the person that word can have a different meaning, this is why engineers need to collaborate with domain experts.
 In DDD we want to create teams with Domain expert which will lead the building of the application in the right way.

 ## Benefits

 A system should be split in parts and each part should have a clear separation of concern.

 Each part has a different role, and they are called **Domains**.
 They are divided in:
-- **Support Subdomain**: something that is need but is not specific to that application, e.g. many application need to store documents, there nothing inherently special in this generic operation, if a system does implement this operation it is to support other operations.
+- **Support Subdomain**: something that is needed but is not specific to that application, e.g. many applications need to store documents, there is nothing inherently special in this generic operation, if a system does implement this operation it is to support other operations.
-- **Generic Subdomain**: e.g designing a good login service is very difficoult, many companies have the same problem, but it whould be stupid to recreate each time this component, when someone creates a library that is secure and reliable then the problem is solved for everyone.
+- **Generic Subdomain**: e.g. designing a good login service is very difficult, many companies have the same problem, but it would be stupid to recreate each time this component, when someone creates a library that is secure and reliable then the problem is solved for everyone.
-- **Core Subdomain**: it's difficult to implement highly differentiated from everybody, those components are vital for the application inner working.
+- **Core Subdomain**: it's difficult to implement highly differentiated logic from everybody, those components are vital for the application inner working.

-===

-***Software is worth if it brings value***, this is main idea that DDD brings.
+> ***Software is worth if it brings value***, this is main idea that DDD brings.

-===

 ## Bounded context

-Differnt departments interpret entities in a very different way, and we need to take into cosideration this differences and the overlapping similarities.
+Different departments interpret entities in a very different way, and we need to take into consideration this differences and the overlapping similarities.

-Strategic vs tactival desgin:
+Strategic vs tactical design:

 - Strategic: am I designing the right things?
-- Tactical: am I designing things righ?
+- Tactical: am I designing things right?

 They are both relevant and useful.

 ## Key Concepts

-- **Entity**: concepts that is represent in the database and is identifiable (unique ID), and the ID will be constant for its entire lifecycle, in DDD entities contains **methods**, in JPA entities represent table structure, in DDD an Entity is like a Service in Spring.
+- **Entity**: concepts that is represented in the database and is identifiable (unique ID), and the ID will be constant for its entire lifecycle, in DDD entities contains **methods**, in JPA entities represent table structure, in DDD an Entity is like a Service in Spring.
 Our system will behave with the various Entities.
-- **Value Objects**: objects are in DDD what we typycally assign as attributes in JPA entities, but we create an object out of it in DDD, because also attributes has behaviours, e.g. a price is not only a the value of money but also the currency.
+- **Value Objects**: objects are in DDD what we typically assign as attributes in JPA entities, but we create an object out of it in DDD, because also attributes has behaviors, e.g. a price is not only the quantity of money, but it also has a currency, this will cause the amount to vary in different countries of the world and even day by day (stocks market).
-- **Aggregates**: it's a object composed of other objects, where each object refers to other objects.
+- **Aggregates**: it's an object composed of other objects, where each object refers to other objects.
 There is a **root aggregate** where the tree of objects originates.
-Aggregates always form graphs, and each aggregate can link to another aggregate, but it can only be done in a unidirectional way (tree style).
+Aggregates always form graphs, and each aggregate can link to another aggregate, but it can only be done in a unidirectional way (tree style, no loops).
-- **Repository**: tooling for storing objects
+- **Repository**: tooling for storing objects.
-- **Services**: express some part of domain logic, usually used for transactionality
+- **Services**: express some part of domain logic, usually used for transactionality.
-- **Factories**: used to create aggregates, validates all the necessary constraints
+- **Factories**: used to create aggregates, validates all the necessary constraints.
-- **Domain Events**: letting one system informing another system that something happened
+- **Domain Events**: letting one system informing another system that something happened.

 # Spring Data in depth